devdogfish/etpzp-sms/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # TODO
+- Move all messages where an gateway Api error got returned, to **Failed** page, and add an error code so that the user can ask for tech support/help and they can research the error code then.
+- The default behavior should be no selected recipient and when you press a arrow key the start getting selected
+Testing:
 - contacts don't show up in suggested.
-- Move all messages where an gateway Api error got returned, to **Failed** page, and add an error code so that the user can ask for tech support/help and they can research the error code then.
 - When searching and then deleting to then re-searching, we get no search results
-- the default behaviour should be no selected recipient and when you press a arrow key the start getting selected

 #### AFTER THAT - SCHEDULED PAGE: